Studio Philosophy, Values, and approach

 Unhurried fundamentals

-My students and I take our time with building foundational skills.
-Because I introduce sound before sight, I typically delay reading music on the staff for at least five months or so—or even longer depending on individual readiness.
+My students and I take our time with building foundational skills like rhythm, technique, and music-reading.
 I view foundational skills not as boxes to be checked off, but as concepts to be visited and revisited (and revisited, and revisited…) to encourage as many ways of knowing as possible.
 I have found that this approach promotes depth of knowledge and fosters students’ ownership of their learning.
+While students will certainly make great musical progress, my emphasis is not on reaching advanced levels as quickly as possible.